-As dachshunds gets older, they will become less energetic and their needs and requirement will be different.
+As dachshunds get older, they will become less energetic and their needs and requirement will be different.
+Here’s our guide to caring for old dachshunds.

-As they slow down their calorie intake need to be less so they do not become obese.
+As dachshunds slow down with age, their calorie intake needs to be less so they do not become obese.

 Foods for senior dogs have lower fat content and contain fewer calories so that your dog remains healthy without getting obese.